OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 :::success
 **Sample Octopus project**
-You can view this Octopus project set-up in our [Samples](https://samples.octopus.app/app#/Spaces-45/projects/rolling-deployments/deployments) instance
+You can view this Octopus project set-up in our [Samples](https://samples.octopus.app/app#/Spaces-45/projects/rolling-deployments/deployments) instance.
 :::

 ## A word on databases